 Understanding new VoiceThread assignments

-New VoiceThread assignments will be turned on Dec.
-23rd.
-Your old assignments will not break, but they will display in the new interface without the full suite of new features.
+New VoiceThread assignments were activated Dec.
+23, 2020.
+Any earlier assignments will display in the new interface, but without the full suite of new features.
 Group presentation assignment strategies will be the most heavily altered.

 Updates to Assignment Setup — For Instructors